BETTER-AUTH. UI

 However, for advanced use cases, you may want to:

-1. Move the built-in settings views to a different base path (using settings.basePath)
+1. Move the built-in account views to a different base path (using account.basePath)

-3. Build your own settings page using individual components
+3. Build completely custom settings using individual components

 Overview

-You have three primary ways to customize the settings experience:
+You have three primary ways to customize the account settings experience:

-1. Move settings to a different path: Use settings.basePath to relocate all built-in settings views while keeping their functionality
+1. Move account views to a different path: Use account.basePath to relocate all built-in account views while keeping their functionality

-3. Build custom layouts: Import individual settings components to create your own layouts
+3. Build custom layouts: Import individual settings components (AccountSettingsCards, SecuritySettingsCards, etc.) to create your own layouts

 Quick Comparison